Sony is one of my favorite brands, and they have some great lenses for landscape photography.

 All of which worked flawlessly.
 It produces beautiful soft bokeh and incredible sharpness in any situation.

-Paired with my A7iii, I haven’t found a situation that’s led me down and even in super low light conditions.
+Paired with my A7iii, I haven’t found a situation that led me down, even in super-low light conditions.

-One thing to note is that this lens is not image stabilized, and I think this was a bit of a gamble on this part.
+One thing to note is that this lens is not image stabilized, and I think this was a bit of a gamble.

-A few years ago, it might have been a bigger issue, but Sony’s embody image stabilization systems.
+It might have been a bigger issue a few years ago, but Sony’s embody image stabilization systems.

 These days, you’re still able to handhold great photos at slower shutter speeds.